V-Varga/TrichoCompare/README.md

 #and source it
 source ~/.bashrc
 #going to create an environment for it, as per the instructions
-#(whew, I'm going to have A Time keeping all of these conda environments straight)
 conda create -n env-broccoli python=3.6 ete3
 conda activate env-broccoli
 #next install Diamond
-#in the manual Diamond & FatTree are installed before the environment is made
+#in the manual Diamond & FastTree are installed before the environment is made
 #but as I'm installing them via conda...
 conda install -c bioconda diamond
 #next install FastTree